fakhruddin2012/Car-Price-Prediction/README.md

 ## Problem Statement:
--Here we have the dataset contains information about used cars listed on www.cardekho.com.
+-Here I have the dataset contains information about used cars listed on www.cardekho.com.
 I am using Random Forest Regression model to predict the selling price of Cars.